bubbobne/numerical_ex/README.md

 The goal is to simulate the temporal evolution of hydraulic head using ordinary differential equations (ODEs).

-The numerical Runge-Kutta solution is compared against the analytical solution derived from the reservoir equation.
+The numerical Runge-Kutta solution is compared against the analytical solution derived from the reservoir equation in Rimmer et al. ().

 ---